 To ensure that you do not discriminate against disabled people or their associates, the law requires you to make reasonable adjustments to both your property and to your business practices.

-Make reasonable adjustments to the way you deliver your services to make it easier for disabled guests to use them.
+You should make reasonable adjustments to the way you deliver your services to make it easier for disabled guests to use them.

 The duty is anticipatory, meaning you should consider in advance how to make your services accessible to disabled customers.
 Waiting for customers to ask you to do something may not be enough.

 You should make reasonable adjustments where, if the adjustment were not made, a disabled person would be at a substantial disadvantage compared to people who are not disabled.
 The question is whether the adjustment is a reasonable one to make in all the circumstances.

 The Equality Act 2010 sets out the three requirements for making reasonable adjustments: